bitdegree/challenge-fullstack/README.md

 3. Run `npm install` this will install all JS and SCSS front-end dependencies.
 4. Update mysql credentials in `.env` file.
 5. Run `php artisan migrate:fresh` to generate all the required tables in the database.
+6. Run `php artisan db:seed` to generate fake data into the repository.
-6. Run `npm run dev` to generate all front-end files.
+7. Run `npm run dev` to generate all front-end files.
-7. Run `php artisan serve` to locally host this PHP challenge.
+8. Run `php artisan serve` to locally host this PHP challenge.
-8. Open `http://localhost:8000` and explore this awesome (or maybe not?) challenge.
+9. Open `http://localhost:8000` and explore this awesome (or maybe not?) challenge.